 In addition to the compensation settlements provided above which cover physical harm you might have sustained as a result of medical negligence from NHS Wales, you may also claim for other costs that you incurred as a result of the negligence.
 These additional costs may include travel costs, loss of earnings, both current and future, and any care costs that you might have both now and later.

-You might be wondering how the process of making an NHS Wales hospital negligence claim works?
+You might be wondering how the process of making University Hospital of Wales negligence claims works?
 Accident Claims UK could assist you in this regard.
 You can contact our team of legal experts who would be able to assess the details of your claim.
-If we believe that you may have a good case for making a claim, we could offer to put you in touch with one our medical negligence solicitors covering Wales who has the necessary experience in dealing with this type of claim.
+If we believe that you may have a good case for making a claim, we could offer to put you in touch with one of our medical negligence solicitors covering Wales who has the necessary experience in dealing with this type of claim.

 The solicitor would gather evidence to support your claim including medical reports which could be carried out by one of our panel of independent doctors, and medical records from your time in hospital.